aman02deep/TL25/exercise03/README.md

 ![Toolbar](../images/toolbar.png)

 ## Adding child panels
 We will now add multiple child panels to our form.
 Child panels allow you to structure your form both hierarchically as well as visually.
-In our example, adding child panels will actually add tabs to the form because of our layout configuration we die earlier.
+In our example, adding child panels will actually add tabs to the form because of our layout configuration.
 1. Select **Root Panel** (you should by now, know how to select the Root Panel, otherwise re-read the section Configure Layout above).
 2. Click the **...** button on the component's toolbar.
 3. Select **Add Child Panel** from the dropdown menu.